Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Numerical results

 \begin{remark}[On the approximation of $v(t,\cdot)$] Recall that $v(t,\cdot)$ is given by

-We will approximate $v(t_{\ell},x_{j})$ by using the \url{fft} package in Pytorch, that uses the fast Fourier transform (FFT) to obtain a numerical approximation of the (continuous) Fourier transform $\mathcal F_{x \to \xi}$.
-Thus the value of $\hat v(t_\ell,x_j)$ is obtained as follows: \begin{enumerate} \item Generate an uniform grid of 100 points in $[-R,R]$.
-For each point $x_k$ in the grid compute the FFT of $u_0(x_k)-u_{\text{DNN},\#}(0,x_k)$. \item Generate the frequencies $\xi_k$ related to each $x_k$. \item Obtain $\hat v(t_\ell,x_j)$ from the following mean
+We will approximate $v(t_{\ell},x_{j})$ by using the \url{fft} package in Pytorch, that uses the fast Fourier transform (FFT) to obtain a numerical approximation of the (continuous) Fourier transform $\mathcal F_{x \to \xi}$ and its inverse $\mathcal F_{\xi \to x}^{-1}$.
+Thus the value of $\hat v(t_\ell,x_j)$ can be obtained naturally by the FFT approximation of the Fourier transform and its inverse in the definition of $v(t_\ell,x_j)$.